Category: Favourites

 Khaled Hosseini

-Before I write about the book, I think a disclaimer that I haven’t read the earlier books by the author is necessary.
-Reviews tell me that there are patterns easily discernible in Khaled Hosseini’s works, so it’s probably good that I was introduced to the author with this book.
+Before I write about “And The Mountains Echoed”, I think a disclaimer that I haven’t read the earlier books by the author is necessary.
+Reviews tell me that there are patterns easily discernible in Khaled Hosseini’s works, so it’s probably good that I was introduced to the author with “And the Mountains Echoed”.

 It’s been about five minutes since I finished the book, and my eyes are no longer moist.
 The thing is, I knew the ending.
 Pretty much everyone who reads the book and realises the intent of the story (within the story) that’s narrated by the siblings’ father at the very beginning of the novel- of a div who visits a village and takes away a child, of the father who braved odds in an attempt to win him back, and its ending, memories like ‘the tail end of a sad dream’ – can picture the frame in which the novel will end, or almost.
 Yet, like many other points in the novel, it did not fail to move me.
 That’s probably the defining character of this book – an unbearable sadness. (more…)